Ryu Seung-ryong: Endorsements

-Following the success of "All About My Wife," Ryu Seung-ryong became a sought-after endorser for brands like Samsung Life Insurance, Kumon Learning Center, and SK Telecom.
-His endorsement deals were finalized just before the release of "Miracle in Cell No. 7," and the timing of the commercials airing alongside the film's screening was beneficial for the advertisers.
-Samsung Life Insurance noted an increase in advertising interest after the movie reached 10 million views.
-SK Telecom experienced a surge in sales after airing the commercial, making it the top-selling new product in March.
-The 1 minute and 30-second YouTube version of the commercial was nearing 1 million views.
+Following the box-office success of All About My Wife (2012), Ryu Seung-ryong became a sought-after endorser for major brands, including Samsung Life Insurance, Kumon Learning Center, and SK Telecom.
+His endorsement deals were strategically finalized just before the release of Miracle in Cell No. 7 (2013).
+The timing of these commercials airing alongside the film's theatrical screening proved highly beneficial for the advertisers.
+Samsung Life Insurance, for example, noted an increase in advertising interest after the movie surpassed 10 million views.
+Similarly, SK Telecom experienced a surge in sales after airing its commercial, making it the top-selling new product in March, and the 90-second YouTube version of the ad neared 1 million views.

-Following the success of 2014 historical film The Admiral: Roaring Currents, Ryu Seung-ryong starred in The Baedal Minjok advertisement with the slogan 'What kind of nation are we'.
-As a leading actor, he won multiple advertising awards this year.
-His commercials ranged from cinematic broadcast ads to clever outdoor campaigns, strategically placed in relevant locations.

-Chicken franchise BBQ 's Paris Chicken is gaining huge popularity, with sales increasing by 500% thanks to the popularity of Ryu Seung-ryong's CF. Ryu Seung-ryong was recognized as the Advertising Model of the Year at the 2014 Korea Advertising Awards.
+Following the success of 2014 historical film The Admiral: Roaring Currents, Ryu starred in The Baedal Minjok advertisement with the memorable slogan, "What kind of nation are we?"
+His campaigns ranged from cinematic broadcast ads to clever outdoor campaigns strategically placed in relevant locations.
+He won multiple advertising awards that year.
+The popularity of his CF (commercial film) for the BBQ chicken franchise, particularly the Paris Chicken line, led to a 500% increase in sales.
+His influence was formally recognized when he was named the Advertising Model of the Year at the 2014 Korea Advertising Awards.

-In April 2024, Home Chicken SASE (CEO Kim Gwang-seon) announced that it has selected actor Ryu Seung-ryong as its new brand model and was launching a campaign.
+In April 2024, Home Chicken SASE announced the selection of Ryu as its new brand model and launched a related campaign.

 Philanthropy

-In 2015, Ryu donated 10 million won to support the independent film The Claws of the Five Generals, an adaptation of an award-winning play.
-The film's production costs were raised through citizen participation, and it is currently in production.
-Ryu, known for his interest in performances and independent cinema, decided to contribute to the project after learning about it.
+In 2015, Ryu Seung-ryong donated 10 million won to support the independent film The Claws of the Five Generals, an adaptation of an award-winning play.
+The film's production costs were notably raised through citizen participation.
+Known for his interest in independent cinema and stage performances, Ryu contributed to the project after learning about the production.

-On September 3, 2020, Ryu and Park Jin-hee lent their talents to a climate crisis campaign for Greenpeace.
-They both narrated the organization's TV commercial.
+On September 3, 2020, Ryu and actress Park Jin-hee lent their talents to a Greenpeace climate crisis campaign, both providing narration for the organization's television commercial.

 Personal life

-Ryu's family is Christian.
-They read the Bible together every evening.
+Ryu Seung-ryong is a devout Christian and reportedly reads the Bible with his family every evening.

-Ryu is very good at skills such as bloodletting, wooden sword, swimming, and singing.
-He is also skilled in woodworking and can even make simple furniture.
+In addition to his acting career, Ryu is noted for his proficiency in a variety of skills, including bloodletting (phlebotomy), wooden swordsmanship, swimming, and singing.
+He is also skilled in woodworking and can construct simple furniture.